Lingesh2311/Python-Basics/Machine Learning Algorithms/DecisionTreesAndRandomForests/README.md

 - `max_features`: The number of subset of features to consider when splitting a node.
 The lower the value, greater is the reduction of the variance, but also greater is the increase in bias.
 For regression set, `max_features=None` (consider all the features).
 For classification set, `max_features="sqrt"` (using a random subset of size sqrt(features)).

 The best parameters are cross-validated.

+### Tree Pruning

+The size of the tree will determine the accuracy of the classification result.
+To get the best result from the tree, it is important to prune the branches to get a model that is low in bias and avoids overfitting.
+This is where the process of tree selection comes into picture.

+### Tree Selection

+The tree selection is done by calculating the value of the <b>Entropy</b>.
+This is calculation of the chaocity in a sample space.
+The entropy is highest when the split is equal.
+In case of a coin toss event, the entropy is highest when the probability of getting a head or a tail is 0.5.

+<b>Combine the adjacent nodes that have low information gain to get a pruned tree.</b>

+#### Information Gain

+This is the <b>decrease in entropy</b>.
+- Calculate the initial Entropy (E1)
+- Split the node based on a particular attribute
+- Calculate the Entropy (E2)
+- Find the decrease in Entropy (E1-E2)
+- Repeat this procedure to find the feature that is responsible for the largest decrease in Entropy  or the larget information gain.
+- Continue the process to get the features on which the split should follow on the rest of the branches.